maxguzenski/react-easy-style/README.md

   &--kind-success { /*...*/ }
 }
 ```
-And finally, how to call and it output:
+And finally, how to call it and its output:
 ```javascript
 // when you call
 <Button kind='primary' circle={true} label='...'/>